garyptchoi/origami-explosive-percolation/README.md

 <img src = "https://github.com/garyptchoi/origami-explosive-percolation/blob/main/cover.jpg" height="300" />

-This repository contain simulation codes for rigidifying a floppy Miura-ori structure by incrementally adding facet planarity constraints.
+This repository contains simulation codes for rigidifying a floppy Miura-ori structure by incrementally adding facet planarity constraints.
 At every step, k random candidate facets are chosen and one among them is selected based on some selection rule.
 Changing the number of choices k and the selection rule allows us to effectively control the explosive rigidity percolation behavior in origami.